Pervasive, persistent and problematic

 What is a Personality?

 Before considering Personality Disorder, it is useful to think about what a personality is.
 There is no such thing as a ‘good’ personality, as all humans have both positive (adaptive) and negative (dysfunctional) parts to theirs.
-A personality is a combination of characteristics or qualities that form an individual’s distinctive character.
+A personality is a combination varying qualities that form an individual’s distinctive character.

 The Big Five